I remember my 11th birthday.

-Next month, there will be 20 years from that day.
+Next month, 20 years will have passed from that day.

 I can still feel the chiffon skirt rubbing against my knees and the strong fragrance of carnation and zinnias.

-While I move farther away from such memories, they have built a life of their own, camping on some lonely platform inside my soul.
+While I move farther away from these sweet memories, they have built a life of their own, camping on some lonely platform inside my soul.
 They resurface here and there, candidly blooming over a sea of time.

 Cheers to Life!